 - Local and regional information: Understand the context of a claim.

 - Property attributes: An in-depth view of the property allows insurers to accurately respond to claims.

-- Risks: What natural hazards affect this claim?
+- Risks: What natural hazards (fire risk, flood risk, etc.) affect this claim?

 - Location data: Mapping and geocoding enrich the claim’s context.